 Whether your child is an infant or getting ready for kindergarten, Harkness House offers quality, full-time care and educational opportunities at an age-appropriate level.
-We also offer part-time programs and flexible schedules for interested families.
+We also offer part-time programs for interested families.

-Our small classrooms, caring staff, and low student/teacher ratios make Harkness House a warm, nurturintg, and enriching environment, with individualized feedback for parents and detailed information on children’s daily activities.
+Our small classrooms, caring staff, and low student/teacher ratios make Harkness House a warm, nurturing, and enriching environment, with individualized feedback for parents and detailed information on children’s daily activities.

 Your child will be paired with a primary teacher in their classroom, allowing caregivers and children to develop strong relationships and a solid foundation for learning.

-We offer daily hot catered lunches, creative curriculums, outdoor activities, music and art projects, field trips for older children, and classes in Spanish, yoga, tumbling, swimming, and more.
-Learn more about our age-specific programs.
+We offer catered meals, creative curriculum integrated with daily STEM activities, learn about different cultures around the world, outdoor activities, music and art projects, field trips for older children, Spanish, yoga, and more.

 Patricia Ruffin, Director